 There’s no limit to tasty dining here, too, but I have to give a shout-out to the milkshakes at The Black Tap (pictured below).
 While there, I also ordered the house cobb salad and added crispy chicken- the whole meal was SO good!

-On another note, Las Vegas also offers one of the best nightlife scenes, and if that’s something you’re looking for, know that oftentimes getting from one bar to another is just a matter of walking.
+On another note, Las Vegas also offers one of the best nightlife scenes.
+If that’s something you’re looking for, know that oftentimes getting from one bar to another is just a matter of walking.

 Shopping is also a great thing to do in Las Vegas, from high-end designer stores to premium outlets.
 It’s fun to window shop and walk around the hotels on The Strip as well.
 There are some incredibly beautiful and Instagrammable spots- check out my favorites here!